liampshaw/CoV-homoplasy-filtering/README.md

 ## Data availability

 Underlying data (n=6971 assemblies) for the input files comes from the GISAID consortium.
-A full acknowledgements table of laboratories is available in `acknowledgements.tsv`.
+A full acknowledgements list of originating and submitting laboratories (as ofApril 23 2020) is available in `acknowledgements.tsv`.

 The multiple sequence alignment is not included in this repository as per the terms of the GISAID consortium for sharing sequence data ('You agree not to distribute Data to any third party other than Authorized Users as contemplated by this Agreement.')
 In order to obtain access to the assemblies in the multiple sequence alignment, you can register as a user of GISAID [here](https://www.gisaid.org/registration/register/).